tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console-detail.rst

-To edit a package, :menuselection:`Right-click --> Edit package`, the package will be downloaded locally in **the base package development directory** set in console settings.
+To edit a package, :menuselection:`Right-click --> Edit package`, the package will be downloaded locally in **the base package development directory** set in the console settings.

 Make changes to the package as wanted, rebuild the package and upload it back to the repository.
 Once your package has uploaded, refresh the package list